-The primary problem with distracted driving is that while most teens know it is dangerous to use their phone while driving, they do not appreciate the magnitude of the danger.
+The primary problem with distracted driving is that while most teens know it is dangerous to use their phones while driving, they do not appreciate the magnitude of the danger.
 While the media has been successful with anti-drunk driving commercials, texting and driving are much less prevalent in television commercials and mainstream media.
-The anti-drunk driving media campaign pushed the issue of driving under the influence into the culture of daily life.
+The anti-drunk driving media campaign pushed the issue of driving under the influence of the culture of daily life.
 Most teenagers, already equipped with a feeling of invincibility, do not appreciate the dangers of cellphone usage while driving.
 According to the National Security Council statistic on the Edgar Snyder and Associates website, distracted driving causes 1.6 million automobile accidents each year (par.
 4).
 From these accidents, over 330,000 injuries occur (par.5).
 Looking at these statistics, teens can realize the gravity of the situation.
 The fact of the matter is that distracted driving is not only dangerous but life-threatening.
 While some are unaware of the scale of danger surrounding distracted driving, others are afraid to ask their friends to stop.

 From my own experience, I know the apprehensive feeling when my friend glances down at his phone for a few seconds as we speed down the road.
 Sometimes I say nothing.
 I am afraid to seem “lame” or to put myself in that slightly embarrassing situation.
 I think to myself that only a few seconds will not kill us.
 In reality, this is completely untrue.
 On average, replying to a text message takes five seconds, and, if traveling fifty-five miles per hour, the car can travel over three hundred yards in that time (Edgar Snyder and Associates par.
 8).
 Even the “quick glance” at the phone can allow the car to cover enough ground to collide with another vehicle that previously was out of sight.
 The other side of the danger is that a person could easily hit a pedestrian, biker, or animal and cause unthinkable damage to them.
 The most common cause of distracted driving, from my experience, is the changing of music.
 When I drive around with my friends, we utilize the time to show one another new music.
-The problem begins with the searching for the music.
+The problem begins with searching for the music.
 The music applications on cell phones do not have the easiest layout to find the desired song.
 This causes the driver to stare at their phone for an extended amount of time.
 This time, as stated before, can cause death and destruction.
 While peering at their phone, the person is quite literally driving blind.

 While driving distracted continues to kill and injure people every day, society must find a quick way to solve this new crisis.
 One way to combat this dangerous practice is through a stronger anti-distracted driving media campaign.
 Companies, such as AT&T, already utilize television commercials to showcase the horrific scenarios that come from distracted driving.
 These sometimes-graphic commercials allow the public to witness these terrible occurrences.
 In today’s society that is desensitized to many violent or horrible images, the commercials must be able to shock the audience into fear.
 This media campaign must instill in the minds of teens, young adults, and others that distracted driving destroys lives every day.
 With this weapon of the media, the number of collisions caused by distracted driving should fall tremendously.
 While the commercials provide the necessary beginning to solve the problem, the applications themselves could be easier to use.
 Apps such as Apple Music, Pandora, and Spotify, the most common music playing apps, can be reformatted to allow people to access music easier through voice-activated controls.
 This voice control technology would allow drivers to change their music while looking at the road at all times.
 The simplest way, however, is for the people to stand up for themselves to their friends.
 People must be able to tell their friends to stop phone usage while driving and end the silence.
 Teenagers can offer to “find that song” or “text that person back” so the driver can focus on the road.
 This is the quickest and strongest way to improve automobile safety and end distracted driving.
 If people stand up for themselves and their friends, the roads will become a safer place for all people.